-- The Board of Directors has designated Mr. Dennis Letham, as an "audit committee financial expert," as defined in the SEC rules, and the remaining members of the Audit Committee satisfy the NYSE's financial literacy requirements.
+- The Board of Directors has designated Messrs.
+Thomas Freyman and Roy Armes as "audit committee financial experts," as defined in the SEC rules, and the remaining members of the Audit Committee satisfy the NYSE's financial literacy requirements.

-- The Audit Committee operates under a written charter that governs its duties and responsibilities, including its sole authority to appoint, review, evaluate and replace the Company's independent auditors.
+- The Audit Committee operates under a written charter that governs its duties and responsibilities, including its sole authority to appoint, review, evaluate and replace Tenneco's independent auditors.

-- The Audit Committee has adopted policies and procedures governing the pre-approval of all audit, audit-related, tax and other services provided by the Company's independent auditors.
+- The Audit Committee has adopted policies and procedures governing the pre-approval of all audit, audit-related, tax and other services provided by Tenneco's independent auditors.

-- All members meet the independence standards for compensation and nominating committee membership under the NYSE listing standards.
+- All members meet the independence standards for compensation committee membership under the NYSE listing standards.

-- The Compensation/Nominating/Governance Committee operates under a written charter that governs its duties and responsibilities, including the responsibility for executive compensation.
+- The Compensation Committee operates under a written charter that governs its duties and responsibilities, including the responsibility for executive compensation.

 Corporate Governance Principles

-- The Company has adopted Corporate Governance Principles, including qualification and independence standards for directors.
+- Tenneco has adopted Corporate Governance Principles, including qualification and independence standards for directors.

 Stock Ownership Guidelines

-- The Stock Ownership Guidelines apply to the independent directors, the Chairman and Chief Executive Officer, all Executive Vice Presidents, all Senior Vice Presidents and all Vice Presidents.
+- The Stock Ownership Guidelines apply to the non-management directors, the Chief Executive Officer, all Executive Vice Presidents, all Senior Vice Presidents and Vice Presidents (in the executive compensation band.)

 Communication with Directors

-- The Audit Committee has established a process for confidential and anonymous submissions by employees of the Company, as well as submissions by other interested parties, regarding questionable accounting or auditing matters.
+- The Audit Committee has established a process for confidential and anonymous submissions by employees, as well as submissions by other interested parties, regarding questionable accounting or auditing matters.